How would you rate your brand reputation? Are you confident that consumers view your brand in a positive way?

 What if each location has a different dba or name?
 How does a customer know if you are the same company when searching locally?

-You may be doing a great job building up your local brand reputation by dba or name, but if you want to build up the reputation of your corporate brand, you need to roll-up all your reviews in your organization.
+You may be doing a great job building up your local brand reputation by DBA or name, but if you want to build up the reputation of your corporate brand, you need to roll-up all your reviews in your organization.
 Let’s take the same example above with the ability to roll-up all your reviews.
+The local office has 120 reviews per year, the region has 1200 reviews per year, and corporate has 3600 reviews per year.

 Would 3600 reviews with an average rating of 4.5 stars help build your corporate brand and grow your reputation and business?